tlp19/CircuitSimulator-returnSuccess/README.md

 # Guidelines to use the simulator

   - There is already a compiled version of our simulator called "Simulator".
-  - To compile the simulator again, use `$ g++ simulator.cpp -o Simulator` in the main directory of the project folder.
+  - To compile the simulator again, run the script `compile_simulator.sh` using the command `$ bash compile_simulator.sh`.
   - To run the simulator, use the command `$ ./Simulator < input_circuit.txt`
   - The output is automatically recorded in a file simdata.txt (if it previously exists, it will be overwritten).